cherfongfoo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 - uptime
 - http requests rate
 - http requests time
-- cpu usage
+- cpu/mem usage

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+### Uptime of services
+- Backend svc uptime
+- Frontend svc uptime
+- Trail svc uptime

+### Success/Error rate
+- No of 5XX, 4XX of all services
+- Number of successful/failure requests per 30 sec

+### Response time
+- average success response time
+- median response time
+- 90th percentile reponse time

+### Resource usage
+- CPU usage
+- Mem usage

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

-Uptime of services
+Uptime of services:
 [Final Dashboard 1](answer-img/FinalDashboard_1.png)

-Error rate and Average Response Time
+Error rate and Average Response Time:
 [Final Dashboard 2](answer-img/FinalDashboard_2.png)

-Median and 90th percentile response time and resouce usage like CPU and MEM [Final Dashboard 3](answer-img/FinalDashboard_3.png)|
+Median and 90th percentile response time and resouce usage like CPU and MEM:
+[Final Dashboard 3](answer-img/FinalDashboard_3.png)|